pmahnke/mahnke-cocktails/recipe_processed/death_in_the_afternoon.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Build in the Glass"
+      "text": "Method: Build in the Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Add all ingredients directly to the glass" },
+      "text": "Pour: Add all ingredients directly to the glass" },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Nick & Nora"
+      "text": "Glassware: Nick & Nora"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: None"
+      "text": "Garnish: None"
     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Pour the Absinthe into the glass and top with champagne.
+      "text": "Special Prep: Pour the Absinthe into the glass and top with champagne.
 Add enough champagne to have the cocktail turn milky (the Louche Effect)."
     }
     ],
   "recipeYield": "1 cocktail",